 There are several types of hybrid systems, although the exact type is of little concern to most hybrid vehicle buyers as long as the vehicle fits their needs and delivers the desired level of fuel efficiency.

-Plug-in hybrids, which can use all three types of hybrid drive systems, are explained in a separate article.
+Plug-in hybrids, which can use any of the three main types of hybrid drive systems, are explained in a separate article.